 Models with the 6.2-liter V-8 get active noise cancellation to quell the four-cylinder thrum.
 Wind-noise-reducing measures include triple door seals and a new door design that fits to the side—rather than wrapping into the roof.

 Inside, Chevy has added a new high-wear seat cloth to the Silverado, but your options range from tough vinyl in Work Trucks (WT) all the way up to supple piped leather in top-of-the-line High Country models.
+With the High Country trim, Chevy brings the Silverado in line with the Denali offerings from GMC, adding a premium look and feel previously unavailable in Chevy trucks.
 Seats front and back have been redesigned and recontoured, and steering wheels now adjust telescopically as well as for tilt; with a heated steering wheel available for the first time in these trucks.

 Chevrolet's MyLink screen-based interface is front and center, but it doesn't involve the learning curve and frustration of MyFord Touch.
 Straightforward controls, and enough redundancy with traditional knobs and buttons, make it easy to figure out at first glance.